All Episodes

 And there's a great picture.

-There is a great picture that we have posted, a lot of great pictures from readers and families who are sending us videos and pictures all over the place at our Facebook page.
+A lot of great pictures from readers and families who are sending us videos and pictures all over the place at our Facebook page.

 But we've got a picture of Liberty actually delivering a box.

-Well, I mean it's thousands.
+Well, I mean, it's a thousand.

-We have a couple thousand books, I think it is.
+We have a couple thousand books, I think it is, to Toys for Tots today.

 And Liberty delivered them in a truck.

-And we've got a picture of this at Facebook.com slash Rush Revere.
+And we've got a picture of this at facebook.com slash Rush Revere.

 And for those of you who have children or grandchildren who read these books and love them and think that Liberty is their favorite character, this would be a good picture for them to see.

-In fact it's Liberty who demanded that I mention this to you.
+In fact, it's Liberty who demanded that I mention this to you.

-He's got his picture all over the place giving away books that he wants you to be he wants you to see.
+He's got his picture all over the place giving away books that he wants you to be, he wants you to see.

-Anyway I was at the I think it was the Monroeville Mall.
+Anyway, I was at the, I think it was the Monroeville Mall.

-Anyway they sent me out there.
+Anyway, they sent me out there.

 The station had an official relationship with Toys for Tots.

-It was in the mall it was snowing outside.
+It was snowing outside.

-And for some reason I've always remembered it.
+And for some reason, I've always remembered it.

-We had a Marine there in full dress uniform accepting presents.
+We had a Marine there in full dress uniform, accepting presents.

-People go into stores and buy the stores and uh buy the gifts and bring them out and donate them to the Marines.
+People go into stores and buy the stores and buy the gifts and bring them out and donate them to the Marines.

 He is the only man alive who knows who that pass first hit and then bounced to Franco Harris.